 According to Psychology Today (2014), research suggests that the male attitude toward love is actually more romantic.
 In relationships where a man who is romantic is involved, his attitude toward romance may be possible if/when he becomes incarcerated unless it changes or goes way.

-A couple dealing with incarceration can come to fall in love each other from the positive experiences and memories they have of each other long before any sex is introduced into a relationship.
+A couple dealing with incarceration can come to fall in love with each other from the positive experiences and memories they have of each other long before any sex is introduced into a relationship.
 Romance can help to create lasting positive impressions and unforgettable pleasurable experiences and memories without sex.

-Irrespective of factors such as the amount of time the incarcerated must serve, the topic of fidelity and infidelity, abstinence, and physical distance, a couple can be and maintain heated romance with each other while one of them is incarcerated.
+Irrespective of factors such as the amount of time the incarcerated must serve, the topic of fidelity and infidelity, abstinence, and physical distance, a couple can be and maintain a heated romance with each other while one of them is incarcerated.
 The depth of feelings or romance may depend on the type of relationship that the couple had prior to incarceration or created and developed during the incarceration.

 A couple dealing with incarceration is encouraged to build an EMOTIONAL CONNECTION AND BOND first and foremost.
 An emotional connection and bond can enhance romance and vice/versa.
 It may take a solid commitment and work to create, build, and/or keep an emotional bond and connection that may supersede the couple’s need for focusing on the lack of (regular) sex and physical intimacy that they experience when one of them is incarcerated.

 If the couple’s relationship was on shaky ground before a partner became incarcerated, then it can be an opportunity to create an emotional connection and bond and become romantically closer.
-If the relationship was based primarily on sex when one partner gets locked up, then the couple and they may want to consider finding ways to sustain the relationship and romance without sex.
+If the relationship was based primarily on sex when one partner gets locked up, then the couple and may want to consider finding ways to sustain the relationship and romance without sex.

 A couple can view the incarceration of one partner as a way to take the time to really get to know each other without the distance and lack of physical intimacy being factors.
 If a solid romantic relationship and friendship minus sex can be established, maintained, and grown, then it can make a relationship that much stronger.

 It may or may not be challenging for a couple to focus on building or strengthening a romantic relationship when one of them is incarcerated.
 However, they are encouraged to not view the lack of sexual contact as torture or being deprived.
 A couple can look at not focusing on the lack of sex as an opportunity to really get to know each other and build an emotional connection and bond that is romantic, exciting, mysterious, and fun.
-And, the lack of sex would probably only be an issue for couples who had sex prior to the incarceration.
+And, the lack of sex would probably only be an issue for couples who had sex prior to incarceration.

 The distance and lack of physical intimacy or sex can serve to create, challenge, and strengthen the relationship to different or better levels.
 These factors can allow a couple to get more in tune with each other emotionally, spiritually, and otherwise while allowing the relationship and romance a chance to blossom and flourish.